-If the funds not being held in the Trust Account are insufficient to allow us to operate for at least the 24 months following the closing of the Initial Public Offering, we may be unable to complete our initial Business Combination.
+If our working capital is insufficient to allow us to operate until at least the end of the Combination Period, we may be unable to complete our initial Business Combination.

-The funds available to us outside of the Trust Account may not be sufficient to allow us to operate for at least the 24 months following the closing of the Initial Public Offering, assuming that our initial Business Combination is not completed during that time.
+On January 19, 2022, the Sponsor agreed to loan us up to \$500,000 pursuant to an unsecured, non-interest bearing promissory note to be used for a portion of the expenses of the Company.
+On July 27, 2022, the Sponsor agreed to loan us up to \$475,000 pursuant to an unsecured, non-interest bearing promissory note.
+The notes are due upon consummation of our Business Combination, without interest.
+In the event that an initial Business Combination does not close, we may use a portion of the working capital held outside the Trust Account to repay such loaned amounts, but no proceeds from our Trust Account would be used for such repayment.
+We expect to incur additional indebtedness to the Sponsor, on substantially similar terms, to finance our operating costs until the completion of our initial Business Combination.
 We expect to incur significant costs in pursuit of our acquisition plans.
 Management's plans to address this need for capital through potential loans from certain of our affiliates are discussed in "Item 7 - Management's Discussion and Analysis of Financial Condition and Results of Operations."
-However, our affiliates are not obligated to make loans to us in the future, and we may not be able to raise additional financing from unaffiliated parties necessary to fund our expenses.
+Our affiliates are not obligated to make additional loans to us in the future, and we may not be able to raise additional financing from unaffiliated parties necessary to fund our expenses.